azanebrain/azanebrain.github.io/src/documents/news/frontend-meetup-recap-2014-08-21.html.md

 __Chris Perryman of [Revelation Concept](http://revelationconcept.com) presented a guide to WordPress theme selection and development strategy__

 She's an admin of the [Advanced WordPress Group](https://www.facebook.com/groups/advancedwp/), knows her code, and rocks great design.
-If you're getting into WordPress development, or need to setup a theme quickly, know this advice:
+If you're getting into WordPress development, or need to setup a theme quickly, know this advice and check out the slides:

 <div style="text-align:center">
   <img src="/img/frontend-meetup-8-20.jpg">